GrahamDumpleton-abandoned/mod_wsgi-docs/installation-guides/installation-on-solaris.rst

 following standard installation instructions.

-For descriptions of general problems that may be encountered during installation on Solaris, see the documentation on "[InstallationIssues Installation Issues]".
+For descriptions of general problems that may be encountered during installation on Solaris, see the documentation:

+* :doc:`../installation-issues/index`

 The following Solaris specific issues can also arise.